Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

 \subsection{Experimental Setups}

-\paragraph{Configuration} We employ LoRA~\cite{hu2021lora} for both SFT and DPO experiments.
+\textbf{Configuration.} We employ LoRA~\cite{hu2021lora} for both SFT and DPO experiments.
 We set $lora\_alpha = 16$, $lora\_dropout=0.05$, and $lora\_r=8$.
-The optimizer is \emph{Adamw}~\cite{loshchilov2017decoupled}, the batch size is $4$, and the learning rate is 1$e$-4 and 5$e$-4 for SFT and DPO, respectively.
-Regarding the DPO experiment, we set $\beta = 0.1$.
+The optimizer is \emph{Adamw}~\cite{loshchilov2017decoupled}, and the learning rate is 1$e$-4 and 5$e$-5 for SFT and DPO, respectively.
+For SFT experiments, we train each model in 200 steps.
+For DPO experiments, we set $\beta = 0.1$ and $training\_step = 500$.
+For code generation, we set the temperature as 0.2.
+For the $Beyond$ metric calculation, we set $K = 5$.
+All experiments are conducted on two A100-80G GPUs.
+We employed {Accelerate}~\cite{accelerate} for distributed training, {DeepSpeed}~\cite{aminabadi2022deepspeed} for gradient partitioning, and {BitsandBytes}~\cite{dettmers2022llmint8} for model quantization.